 Block quotes are single-spaced, indented on left and right, and smaller font than the rest of the text.
 No quotation marks are used unless there is a quote within the quote.
 A period is placed at the end of the quote, and the citation is placed in parenthesis after the period.
 The citation is not followed by a period.
 (Marx 2010: 174)

-- The RRPE follows the Chicago Manual of Style Author-Date style for citations.
+- In-text citations and References list: the RRPE follows the Chicago Manual of Style Author-Date style for citations.
 Footnotes are used only for substantive comments (not for citations).
 The RRPE does not use endnotes.
 The RRPE does not use Latin terms for citations, such as ibid, op. cit., supra, etc. In-text citations do not use a comma between the author and year.
 Page numbers are required when citing a quote, although the RRPE does not use “p.” for page numbers—instead, a colon is used.
 When citing works with four or more authors, only the first author and et al. (not italicized) should be used.
 For Spanish-language citations, both surnames should be used.
 When a single surname must be used, the first one (that could be the father’s or the mother’s) is used, not the second.
 Examples:

 (McDonough, Reich, and Kotz 2010: 145)

-(Brennan et al. 2017)
+Brennan et al. (2017)

 (Cámara Izquierdo 2006) or (Cámara 2006)